Nashyn/Strangely-Project/ui/README.md

 - [License](#license)

 ***
-# ☑️ Documentation <a name = "documentation"></a>

-## ▪️Usage Scenario <a name = "usage_scenario"></a>

-<p>1)	The users can register themselves on the signup page using their own email or can register with their google email.</p>
-<p>2)	Same users can login using those credentials or can login with google account after registering.</p>
-<p>3)	There is also the forgot password functionality provided in case user forgets their password, user can click on that option and get a reset password link after putting in his username.</p>
-<p>4)	After login the user will land on the homepage where they can see multiple categories already listed on the homepage.
-Users can also add a new category which they like and it will be added to the existing categories.</p>
-<p>5)	On the left hand panel of the homepage, there are 2 options for profile and connections.
-User can click on profile and change his User profile settings like username,email and phone number</p>
-<p>6)	By clicking on connections, User can see who they have connected and has a previous chat history with. </p>
-<p>7)	Now by clicking on individual caategories, user can see posts related to that category.
-He will land on the postpage where the user can see posts by different users or he can add his own post related to that category by simply putting a caption or uploading the image with it as well.</p>
-<p>8)   On each post their is a like,disliike,love and chat functionality where the first 3 emotes describe reaction to that post while the chat can be used to connect to that user who posted it.</p>
-<p>9)   On the postpage, on the left hand side their is categories section where user can go back to categories by clicking on that directly.</p>
-<p>10)  On the navbar, there is the homepage button to redirect back to homepage, connection button to redirect to chats and the logout button.</p>
-<p>11)  On the chat page, user can add their connections or delete them.
-They can chat with their connections individually via our messaging system.</p>
 ## Overview

 Strangely is designed to create a comfortable and welcoming platform for people looking to expand their social circles and experience new events.